NATIONAL NIGHT OUT DAY | FIRST TUESDAY IN AUGUST

 - Other anti-watch programs

 One of the largest National Night Out events is on the west side of Columbus, Ohio.
-The Ogden Block Watch in Columbus organizes a festival which includes live music, food, and entertainment.
+The Ogden Block Watch in Columbus organizes a festival that includes live music, food, and entertainment.
 While not all events are so large, the significant part of the occasion is community connections and safety.
-While empowering the citizens, the events also provide valuable information to the neighborhoods.
+As these events empower the citizens, they also provide valuable information to the neighborhoods.
 Each year, the number of events grows, too.

 HOW TO OBSERVE NATIONAL NIGHT OUT DAY

 Block watches, not-for-profits, businesses, and police departments usually organize events around the country.
 They may be as small as a backyard barbecue or as large as a full-blown festival.
 Whether they’re big or small, these events impact each neighborhood in positive ways.

 The National Association of Town Watch sponsors National Night Out in the United States and Canada.
 Although the origins date back to the early 1970s, the day has been celebrated since 1984.